 For City and County of Denver business or events call the city's sign language interpreter, at least three (3) business days notice prior to your appointment or event.

 The Denver Office of Disability Rights offers classes in sign language, levels 1-3 to City employees.

 The Commission for People with Disabilities meets the first Tuesday of the month at 5:30 p.m. at 201 W. Colfax, Dept. 1102.

 Because of holidays, bad weather, etc. please call, prior to attending, to confirm.
 A sign language interpreter can be provided upon request with three (3) business days notice.

 All of the Commission meetings are open to the public.
 For more information please call 720-913-8480, or TTY at 720-913-8484.
 For information about our other commissions please visit our Human Rights and Community Planning Commissions page.

 Learn more by clicking here.

-Under Title II of the Americans with Disabilities Act (ADA) the City & County of Denver is required to make city facilities, services and programs accessible to people with disabilities and in compliance with the ADA.
+Under Title II of the Americans with Disabilities Act (ADA) the City & County of Denver is required to ensure that our facilities, services and programs are accessible to people with disabilities and in compliance with the ADA.

-If you feel that you have not been able to access Denver City government because of an accessibility issues, or have been discriminated against based on your disability, please fill out the ADA Grievance Form and submit to our office.
-You may mail or fax the form back to our office:
+If you feel that you have not been able to access the City and County of Denver government because of accessibility issues, or have been discriminated against based on your disability, please fill out the ADA Grievance Form and submit to our office.
+You may email, fax or mail the form back to our office:

 Denver Office of Disability Rights